rbowsley/lamplighthelp/source/13-6-0_Linked_Case_Reports.markdown

 ![{{Linked Case}} {{Report}} table](13.6.0d.png)

-- Number of {{linked cases}} open at any time in the timescale chosen.
+- Number of {{linked case}}s open at any time in the timescale chosen.
 - Number of new {{linked case}}s opened.
 - Number of {{linked case}}s that were closed during the period.
 - Number of {{activity}} records (including {{work}}, {{referral}}, {{outcome}} etc.) attached to any of the {{linked case}}s.